 Most whole hams you're likely to buy at the store are well trimmed, so you won't have to trim off any fat.
 If you buy a ham with the rind and fat intact, remove the rind and trim the fat to 1/4".

-Some hams won't have enough fat on them to allow for scoring, but if your ham does, score the fat in the traditional diamond pattern before cooking.
+Some hams won't have enough fat on them to allow for scoring, but if your ham does, use a sharp knife to score the fat in the traditional diamond pattern before cooking.
 Cut the fat side 1/4" to 1/2" deep into 1" to 2" squares.
 This is done in part for aesthetics, but it also helps to render the fat during cooking and helps more glaze stick to the ham when applied during the last hour of the cook.

 Finally, allow the ham to sit at room temperature for 2 hours before cooking.